Building apartment housing for people disabled

 When designing the laundry facility (either a shared room or in each apartment) pay attention to the dryer exhaust vents.
 They should never exit in breezeways, courtyards or near any entrance doors.

 An outdoor clothesline should be provided for the renters.
 It saves money and some people do better with air-dried clothes, rather than clothes dried at high heat.

 People with MCS usually also have food allergies and intolerances to a lot of processed foods.
 They therefore generally cook all meals from scratch.
 The kitchen must be large enough for this purpose.

-They also tend to use regular plates to eat off, not paper places or other throw-away items.
+They also tend to use regular plates to eat off, not paper plates or other throw-away items.
 That means the sink and sink areas need to be suitable for daily dish washing.
-A dishwashing machine will be bothersome to many people and is best omitted.
+A dishwashing machine will be bothersome to many people and can be omitted.